 Enzymes are what digest, or break up the food.
 They are a biological catalyst: speeding up the breaking down of the different components of food on a chemical level.
 Here are a few and what they do:

 Enzymes are sensitive to temperature and pH, these must be at on optimum level so the enzymes work best.
 For example, protease works best in an acidic environment, so is found in the stomach, but then the bile neutralises and emulsifies this so that lipase can now work.

 Below is a digram of the human gut wall, on the right are labelled the different layers that exist.

-The lumen is not really a layer of the gut but the space which the food goes through.
+The lumen is not really a layer of the gut but the space which the food goes in.
 You have to imagine the structure below curled into a circle; as this is what it looks like in the body.

-The food products pass into the blood stream through villi: these are small foldings of the small intestine that cover on its internal surface.
+The food products pass into the blood stream through villi: these are small foldings of the small intestine that cover its internal surface.

 It is important to know there are a number of factors improving efficiency.